clemendeng/hw02-raymarching-sdfs/README.md

 ![](geometry.png)

 #### Bounding Volumes
 These were used for each SDF to make ray marching much more efficient.
 I did attempt to implement bounding volume hierarchies, but since I was transforming my geometries I concluded that doing this dynamically would be much too complicated for this assignment.
-I look at an article on [Wikipedia](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) as well as a [paper](http://www-ljk.imag.fr/Publications/Basilic/com.lmc.publi.PUBLI_Inproceedings@117681e94b6_1860ffd/bounding_volume_hierarchies.pdf) on this topic.
-Note: this project runs much faster if the lttle star balls are removed, because their bounding box is extremely large so all rays will march against that SDF.
+I did look at an article on [Wikipedia](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) as well as a [paper](http://www-ljk.imag.fr/Publications/Basilic/com.lmc.publi.PUBLI_Inproceedings@117681e94b6_1860ffd/bounding_volume_hierarchies.pdf) on this topic.
+Note: this project runs much faster if the little star balls are removed, because their bounding box is extremely large so pretty much all rays will march against that SDF.
 To view without them, uncomment the code on line 348 of flat-frag.glsl.
 Bounding volumes are shown here:

 ![](bound.png)